...

 Durable and Stylish Flake Flooring for Every Space

 Flake flooring is not only first in class for durability, but its unlimited palette creates a very stylish look.
+How do epoxy flake flooring systems perform in demanding environments?
 These epoxy flake flooring systems are industrial-strength, handling heavy traffic and offering chemical resistance without wear.

 What is flake flooring?